ReDepth Anything: Test-Time Depth Refinement via Self-Supervised Re-lighting

 \FloatBarrier

-\paragraph{Limitations.} We rarely observed small hallucinated edges as for the sticker on the truck in Fig.~\ref{fig:qualitative}, which is plausible but incorrect.
-Sometimes the method extends geometry into the sky and over-smooths fine details, such as trees
+\parag{Limitations.} We rarely observed small hallucinated edges, such as the sticker on the truck in Fig.~\ref{fig:qualitative}, which are plausible but incorrect.
+Sometimes, the method extends geometry into the sky and over-smooths fine details, such as trees in

-in dark regions, as seen on the KITTI example (see inset Fig.~\ref{fig:limitation}), which could potentially be handled by thresholding.
-In general, we found single objects in the CO3D dataset show stronger detail improvements, while in room and street scenes the largest gains are from removing suspicious details in the initial DA-V2 predictions, which leads to unrealistic re-lighting highlights, and are hence effectively removed by our method while preserving actual detail.
+dark regions, as seen in the KITTI example (see inset Fig.~\ref{fig:limitation}), which could potentially be handled by thresholding.
+In general, we found that single objects in the CO3D dataset show stronger detail improvements, while in room and street scenes the largest gains come from removing suspicious details in the initial DA-V2 predictions that lead to unrealistic re-lighting highlights and are thus effectively removed by our method while preserving actual detail.